JRSoftware92/spoof-gmail/README.md

 The app is built using a simple Create React App structure.

-To run the app, simply install the dependencies with `npm ci` or `npm i`, then follow the installation with `npm start`.
+To run the app, simply clone the repo, install the dependencies with `npm ci` or `npm i`, then enter `npm start` once the installation process is complete.

+You should be able to access the app via your browser at `localhost:3000`.

 ## Summary